PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Introduction

-The overall procedure of the proposed scheme can be described as two stages: data perturbation and utility restoration.

-In the data perturbation stage, we first encode the genomic data into binary values, and then perturb each bit using a random binary bit (i.e., XOR the SNP bit with the binary noise bit).
-The probability distribution of the noise bit is carefully calibrated by leveraging the column-wise correlation of the SNPs from publicly available datasets.
-We term our data perturbation process as \emph{efficient genomic dataset perturbation} (Definition \ref{def:relaxed-xor}), which is developed based on the XOR mechanism proposed in \cite{ji2021differentially}.
-Although the original XOR mechanism is designed to perturb a binary dataset under differential privacy guarantees, the noise sampling process is extremely time-consuming and even impractical when the size of the dataset is large.
-In contrast, without compromising the privacy guarantee, our efficient genomic dataset perturbation resolves this issue by investigating the upper bounds of the marginal probabilities of each noise element.
-This process can also be applied to other relational datasets with intercorrelated entries where it can be intractable to directly sampling desired noises from calibrated joint distributions.
+The overall procedure of the proposed scheme can be described in two stages: data perturbation and utility restoration.
+In the \textbf{data perturbation} stage, genomic data is initially encoded into binary values and then perturbed by XORing it with binary noise.
+The probability distribution used for generating the noise is carefully calibrated by leveraging the column-wise correlation of the SNPs from publicly available datasets.
+The core part of the data perturbation process is the \textbf{efficient binary noise generation (EBNG)} (see Definition \ref{def:relaxed-xor}), which is an improvement of the XOR mechanism initially proposed in \cite{ji2021differentially}.
+The noise sampling of the original XOR mechanism is extremely time-consuming, making it impractical for large datasets such as genomic datasets.
+In contrast, our method addresses this limitation by analyzing the upper bounds of the marginal probabilities of each noise element.
+Notably, this efficient approach is not exclusive to binarized genomic data; it can be adapted for other relational datasets with intercorrelated entries, especially where sampling noise directly from joint distributions is computationally challenging.
+In the \textbf{utility restoration} stage, we introduce a post-processing scheme aiming to improve the GWAS utility distorted by the noise introduced in the first stage.
+We adjust the Minor Allele Frequencies (MAFs) in our dataset to align with the MAF values provided along with the research findings by modifying certain values in our dataset.
+This postprocessing step significantly improves the GWAS outcomes derived from the noisy dataset without violating the differential privacy guarantee, thereby enabling reliable validation of GWAS results using the final shared dataset.

-Noticing the utility degradation in the first stage, in the utility restoration phase, we devise a unique scheme to recover data utility.
-In particular, we first issue a count query at each SNP position in the dataset that counts the SNP value distribution, and apply the Laplace mechanism~\cite{dwork2008differential} to ensure differential privacy.
-Then, for each SNP, we calculate a plan with minimal value modification in order to align its distribution with the differentially private value distribution using optimal transport~\cite{intro_to_ot} and modify the SNPs according to the plan.